All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Small Studies and Case Reports

 Several small studies and clinical case series have examined semaglutide in patients with diagnosed or suspected BED.
 These have generally reported reductions in binge frequency and binge severity scores.
-However, small sample sizes and lack of control groups limit the conclusions we can draw.
+But small sample sizes and lack of control groups limit the conclusions we can draw.

 Reduction of Food Noise